However, those small businesses often struggle to know where to start when trying to make their business more sustainable.

 That’s the motivation behind a new partnership between Royal Bank of Scotland and Edinburgh Climate Change Institute (ECCI) - to share information and support to help small businesses become more sustainable themselves, and seize market opportunities presented by the shift to net zero.

-A Scotsman/Royal Bank podcast, A Greener Future Needs A Plan , highlights the fact that small and medium-sized enterprises in Scotland (SMEs) can help each other to do better.
+A Scotsman/Royal Bank podcast, A Greener World Needs A Plan , highlights the fact that small and medium-sized enterprises in Scotland (SMEs) can help each other to do better.

 Paula Ritchie, Enterprise Lead for Scotland and North of England for the Royal Bank, tells the podcast: “We will work with a small group of businesses, initially to understand their pain points, and what the barriers are to addressing some of the concerns around climate change.”
 It was then about building capability among business owners and their staff, she added.